 This article will inform you of everything you need to know when it comes to housing two female betta fish together.

-Male bettas have spectacular finnage that fans out and compromises of many colors.
-It is not unusual for a male bettas tail fin to grow double the size of the actual body.
-The ventral and dorsal fins are long as well and are typically pointed at the ends.
-There is an exception to this, the plakat betta.
-They have short and stocky bodies with short finnage as they were bred to be good fighters.
+Male bettas have spectacular finnage that fans out and comprises many colors.
+It is not unusual for a male betta’s tail fin to grow double the size of the actual body.
+The ventral and dorsal fins are also long and typically pointed at the ends.
+There are a few exceptions to this, though, such as the plakat betta.
 In contrast, the female betta displays short fins that make them better swimmers than their male counterparts.

 Male bettas have a wider range of vibrant colors than female bettas do.
 Females will usually display a pattern and solid colors are rare.
 Koi plakat betta females are a popular coloration and stand out nicely against a planted tank.
 It is common for female bettas to become more colorful when they are stressed or spawning.